Ice Cream Castle: Release and reception

 The album peaked at number 24 on the Billboard 200 and number three on the Top Soul LPs charts.
 The album spent a total of 57 weeks on the US Billboard album charts and had reached its peak position in early March 1985.
-The album was eventually certified platinum by the Recording Industry Association of America (RIAA) for sales of over a million copies in the United States.
-This remains the group's best selling album to date.
+The album was eventually certified platinum by the Recording Industry Association of America (RIAA) for sales of over a million copies in the United States, being the group's best-selling album to date.